-In 2020 the City of Grande Prairie implemented the first learning garden at the Coca-Cola Centre to teach participants of the GP Grows Gardening program how to grow and care for their gardens.
+In 2020 the City of Grande Prairie implemented the first learning garden at the Design Works Centre to teach participants of the GP Grows Gardening program how to grow and care for their gardens.
 Through this project, we were able to donate 6 full garbage bags of Swiss chard (3 harvests), approximately 10-15 lbs of radishes, 327 beets, and 350 carrots to the Grande Prairie Friendship Centre Community Kitchen.

 We can't wait to share our harvest results with you this year.
 To catch up on all our tips for growing in Grande Prairie view the videos below.

 The City of Grande Prairie is proud to be protecting pollinators in our community as an official Bee City.
 Some of the work we are doing to protect and support the local pollinator populations includes: